karl-johan-grahn/helm-registry/README.md

 to pull files from such repository we need to provide it a personal access token.

-Add a [robots.txt](robots.txt) file to stop bots from visiting the site and stop search engines from ranking it, in case the registry will be made public.
+Add a [robots.txt](robots.txt) file to stop bots from visiting the site and stop search engines from ranking it.

 ## Helm Charts
 The charts are located in the [charts](charts) folder.